 The Jersey Giant

-Both the white and the black Jersey Giant are beautiful and very gentle birds.
+Jersey Giants are beautiful and very gentle birds.
 In fact, they even acquired the nickname ‘Gentle Giants’ over the years.
 These chickens are very friendly and are very playful around children.

 The Brahma breed is very similar in size to the Jersey Giant.
 However, they’re just a touch smaller.
 These chickens can grow to about 30 inches and have a V-like appearance when looking at them from the side.
 Males tend to weigh around 10 pounds whereas females tend to weigh around 8 pounds.
 As far as color, the Brahma chickens are either light, dark, or buff.
 The light chickens are a whitish color with a gray undertone.
 The darker chickens are usually black with a grayish lining, and the buff chicken are buff colored with a little white and black here and there.